Dimitrov11/-su_robots_factory/wp-content/plugins/wp-dummy-content-generator/README.txt

 The "WP Dummy Content Generator" plugin offers the following features and benefits:

-1) Dummy Content Generation: The plugin allows you to generate dummy content such as posts, pages, custom post types, and media files for your WordPress website.
+1) Dummy Content Generation: The plugin allows you to generate dummy content such as posts, custom post types, and media files for your WordPress website.

 2) Customization Options: You can customize the generated content by specifying the number of items to create, assigning categories or tags, including featured images, and adding custom fields.